vincemann/guice-env-override/README.md

 # guice-env-override
 Allows you to overwrite guice bindings via env var.
-This is useful for real integration testing -> you execute your program as jar/jlink-image/artifact in your tests.
+This is useful for artifact integration testing -> you execute your program as jar/jlink-image/artifact in your tests.
 ## example usage
 ### test
 ```java